truenas/documentation/content/TrueCommand/API/deprecated/users_insert_data.md

   }
 }
 ```
 Note that the entire "dataobject" was replaced.
-If you only want to insert an item into dataobject, then you will want to use the {{< api-link "users/insert_data_value" >}} API call instead.
+If you only want to insert an item into dataobject, then you will want to use the users/insert_data_value API call instead.

 ### Log Summary
 This API call does not generate a detailed log summary item